gt1/lastools/README.md

 ----------------------------

 The lastobam program requires the A reads in LAS files to refer to the reference sequence database and the B reads to the read sequence database.
-This is not the default output format of damapper, so make sure to call damapper (or HPC.damapepr) using the the switches -C -N. lastobam expects to see the alignments in increasing order of the B read id.
-This is exactly the order damapper outputs the alignments, so it is sufficient to concatenate the files as an input for lastobam.
+This is not the default output format of damapper, so make sure to call damapper (or HPC.damapper) using the the switches -C -N. lastobam expects to see the alignments in increasing order of the B read id.
+This is exactly the order in which damapper outputs the alignments, so it is sufficient to concatenate the files as an input for lastobam.
 A sample pipeline is thus:

 ```